John Turturro: Career

 Turturro's fifth directorial film Fading Gigolo premiered at the Toronto International Film Festival (TIFF) in mid-September 2013.
 Turturro also acts in the film alongside Woody Allen, who plays a novice pimp overseeing the sex work of Turturro's character.
 During a September 2013 interview, Turturro expressed his intention to draw parallels between sex work and acting, explaining that the latter is a "service business" in which actors are "acting out people's wishes or fantasies".
-In March 2014, Turturro received the Career Achievement tribute and award at the 31st Edition of the Miami International Film Festival at the Olympia Theater in Downtown Miami.
-Turturro starred in the 2016 miniseries The Night Of, garnering a Primetime Emmy Award nomination.
+In March 2014, Turturro received the Career Achievement tribute and award at the 31st Edition of the Miami International Film Festival at the Olympia Theater in downtown Miami.
+Turturro starred in the 2016 miniseries The Night Of and received a Primetime Emmy Award nomination.
 In 2019 Turturro played William of Baskerville in a television adaptation of Umberto Eco's The Name of the Rose.

 In 2022, he appeared in Matt Reeves' film The Batman based on the DC Comics character of the same name as Carmine Falcone.
+In 2023 he starred as Mickey Sabbath in the off-Broadway adaptation of Philip Roth's novel Sabbath's Theater by The New Group at the Pershing Square Signature Center.
+Since 2022, Turturro has portrayed Irving Bailiff on the television series Severance.

+In spring 2025 he was filming The Only Living Pickpocket in New York directed by Noah Segan in New York City.

 Personal life

-Turturro's brother is actor Nicholas Turturro.
+Turturro's younger brother is actor Nicholas Turturro.
 Composer and film director Richard Termini and actress Aida Turturro are his cousins.
 He has two children with his wife, actress Katherine Borowitz, who moved on to a social work career in 2016.
+Turturro's older brother, Ralph, resided at the Creedmoor Psychiatric Center from the early 2000s until his death in 2022.

 John Turturro participates as a member of the Jury for the New York International Children's Film Festival (NYICFF), which is dedicated to screening films for children between the ages of 3 and 18.
 Turturro holds dual Italian and American citizenship as of January 2011.

 He has lived in Park Slope in Brooklyn, New York since 1988.